Vegan Hungarian Mushroom Soup….No Oil

 - In a four quart or larger soup pot on medium heat, cook garlic and onions until translucent.

-- Add mushrooms, paprika, tatami, dill, carrots, squash, zucchini, and potatoes
+- Add mushrooms, paprika, tamari, dill, carrots, squash, zucchini, and potatoes

 - Stir together

 - Add 8 cups of vegetable broth, and 1 bay leaf

 - Cover and bring to a boil; reduce to simmer.

 - Cook for about 30 minutes, stirring occasionally until potatoes and other vegetables soften.

 While you are cooking the soup, make the roux: